-"It's like a family here and I am so proud of what we do and how we do it.
+"I am so proud of what we do and how we do it.
 The support we offer has the warm and caring essence that really makes the difference to people's lives.
-And it's never boring!
-There are always new challenges and developments ahead."
+A place where both staff, clients and volunteers can be their authentic selves.
+There are always new challenges and developments ahead, we will continue to rise to these as we have always done."